 It would take my high school English teacher, Mrs. Judith Jack, to help me develop an appreciation for Shakespeare — one that has lasted to this day.

-A teacher’s perspective on the wisdom from Shakespeare
+A teacher’s perspective on the wisdom of Shakespeare

 Mrs. Jack was one of the best, as well as one of the most well-loved, teachers at my small high school in Elkins, West Virginia.
 She had a way of breaking down and explaining things so that you could not only understand them better, but also so that you wanted to learn more.
 I contacted her son T.L., who was also my high school classmate, and asked if his mother might share her thoughts on teaching Shakespeare.
 She kindly agreed.